ErikRospo/Mini-8/ISA.md

 When an instruction is executed, the program counter (`r7`) is automatically incremented by 1, so the next instruction will be executed in sequence.
 Implementations should ensure that the storage medium used returns the next 32 bits/4 bytes of the program per 1 PC value.
 That is, the PC value indexes *instructions*, *NOT* bytes.
+For example, if the PC value is `0x00`, the storage index should be `0x000`.
+If the PC value is 0x01, the storage index should be `0x004`

 ## Immediates